leftiness/ton-social/REST.md

 > **Server:**
 > You can't change the password.
 Your request is invalid.
+> This message contains the keys from your request which I didn't recognize.

 #### RES 401

 > **Server:**
-> You can't change the password.
+> You can't change your password.
 You aren't authenticated.

 # Signup